sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.rst.txt

   they will not be added to the media tab of the animal.

-* Create Animal: Searches for an animal record matching the code field on the form if present.
+* Create Animal: Searches for an animal record matching the code field on the form if present, or the animalname if a dropdown of Shelter or Adoptable Animal was used (which has the code present in the name).
   If a match is found, the form is attached to that animal, otherwise a new animal record is created.
 While you can use the Species and Breed field types with the breed1/breed2/color fields, you can also use your own lookup lists containing subsets of these items for users